yoyeet961/STROOP/README.md

 # STROOP (Refactored)
 *SuperMario64 Technical Runtime Observer and Object Processor*

 _This is a fork of a fork from [SM64-TAS-ABC/STROOP](https://github.com/SM64-TAS-ABC/STROOP) designed to be faster, less memory intensive and more extensible.
 The feature set and code structure may differ severely from the baseline.
-This fork of the fork has dark mode._
+This fork of the fork adds actually good dark mode._

+Dark mode was made using modified [DarkModeForms](https://github.com/BlueMystical/Dark-Mode-Forms)

   STROOP is a diagnostic tool for Super Mario 64 that displays and allows for simple editing of various game values and information.
 It can connect to a running emulator and update values in real time.
 Some core features include views of loaded/unloaded objects, Mario structure variables, camera + HUD values, an overhead map display, and many more.